etirouthier/keras_dna/docs/index.md

 pip install keras_dna
 ```

 Note that libcurl (and the `curl-config` command) are required for installation.
-This is typically already installed on many Linux and OSX systems (this is also easily available using a conda env, in practise we advice installing pyBigWig with conda before installing keras_dna).
+This is typically already installed on many Linux and OSX systems (this is also easilya vailable using a conda env, in practise we advise installing pyBigWig with conda before installing keras_dna).

 - **Alternatively: install Keras_dna from the GitHub source:**